 The most imposing of these buildings is the medieval Priori Palace (Palazzo Dei Priori) which is home to the Galleria Nazionale Dell Umbria (National Gallery of Umbria).

 The early art images were very much influenced by Byzantine artists.
-The madonna and child are the easiest recognised pieces of art.
+The Madonna and child are the easiest recognised pieces of art.
 The gallery has quite a number which have been painted by different artists through different centuries.
 It’s quite fascinating seeing the changes in facial features, and veils over the centuries.
-In the 13th century the madonnas features were dark but by the 18th century the madonna was blonde with blue eyes and her face shape was quite round.
-It reflects the people’s changing fashion and opinion.
+In the 13th century, the madonnas features were dark but by the 18th century the Madonna was blonde with blue eyes and her face shape was quite round.
+It reflects people’s changing fashion and opinion.

 Antique Waffle Irons